 Chemical substances that have been assigned a Skin notation are excellent candidates for establishing a TLV-SL.
 This is consistent with the fact that these substances have the potential to make a significant contribution to the overall exposure by the dermal route and contact with mucous membranes and the eyes.
-The practicing industrial hygienist may need to assess potential exposures via these routes to determine what the total dose might be for a worker also exposed by inhalation.
-While it is tempting to assume that the TLV-SL could simply be derived using the dose received by a worker when exposed by inhalation at the TLV-TWA for 8-hrs, there are several reasons why this may under- and over-estimate the absorbed dose following contact.
+The practicing industrial hygienist may need to assess potential exposures via these routes in order to determine what the total dose might be for a worker also exposed by inhalation.
+While it is tempting to assume that the TLV-SL could simply be derived using the dose received by a worker when exposed by inhalation at the TLV-TWA for 8-hrs, there are a number of reasons why this may under- and over-estimate the absorbed dose following contact.

-Dermal absorption depends on many factors, including physicochemical characteristics of the chemical substance (e.g. MW, Kow, lipid solubility) and exposure-related considerations (e.g. frequency and duration of exposure, site of contact, occlusive conditions).
-All of these parameters must be evaluated to accurately develop appropriate and scientifically supportable limits.
+Dermal absorption depends on a number of factors, including physico-chemical characteristics of the chemical substance (e.g., MW, Kow, lipid solubility) and exposure-related considerations (e.g. frequency and duration of exposure, site of contact, occlusive conditions).
+All of these parameters must be evaluated in order to accurately develop appropriate and scientifically supportable limits.

-• The process of chemical migration from the surface of the skin to the systemic circulation is complex.
-According to Kimmel et al. (2011), there are many factors that contribute to the dermal absorption potential of a chemical, including the following:
+The process of chemical migration from the surface of the skin to the systemic circulation is complex.
+According to Kimmel et al. (2011) There are many factors that contribute to the dermal absorption potential of a chemical, including the following:

-- The ability to penetrate the skin, determined by such factors as physical adherence to the skin, the condition and thickness of the contacted skin, the number of sweat glands and hair follicles at the site of contact (even though these make very small contributions to the exposure), the ambient temperature in the work area, occlusion of the exposed area by clothing or other personal protective equipment (which might prolong the contact between the chemical and the skin), and inherent physicochemical properties such as the molecular size (smaller molecules are more likely to penetrate the skin) and lipophilicity (a log Pow between +1 and +2 is the most favorable for dermal absorption); - The amount of chemical that contacts the skin, referring to the chemical concentration on the surface; - The amount of skin that contacts the chemical, referring to the surface area of the skin that contacts the chemical; - The frequency and duration of the contact event; - Concomitant exposure to multiple chemicals which might include permeation-enhancers); and - The interindividual variability in rates of absorption between workers.
+- 1. The ability to penetrate the skin, determined by such factors as physical adherence to skin, the condition and thickness of the contacted skin, the number of sweat glands and hair follicles at the site of contact (even though these make very small contributions to the exposure), the ambient temperature in the work area, occlusion of the exposed area by clothing or other personal protective equipment (which might prolong the contact between the chemical and the skin), and inherent physicochemical properties such as the molecular size (smaller molecules are more likely to penetrate the skin) and lipophilicity (a log Pow between +1 and +2 is the most favorable for dermal absorption); - 2.
+The amount of chemical that contacts the skin, referring to the chemical concentration on the surface: - 3.
+The amount of skin that contacts the chemical, referring to the surface area of the skin that contacts the chemical; - 4.
+The frequency and duration of the contact event: - 5.
+Concomitant exposure to multiple chemicals which might include permeation-enhancers); and - 6.
+The interindividual variability in rates of absorption between workers.